Buckeye Battle Cry

 There is more to the story of Buckeye Battle Cry, Frank Crumit wrote the song with two verses.
 For some reason this verse was lost when Buckeye Battle Cry was published in various Ohio State University publications.
 I am pleased to provide you with the lyrics of the long lost second verse of Buckeye Battle Cry.

 The second verse was released as part of the 1924 78 rpm recording (see Hi Hi Ohio) of Buckeye Battle Cry, on side A, and Hi Hi Ohio, on side B. A special thank you goes to Dave Powers of Columbus.
 Ohio, who not only transcribed the second verse lyrics, but also has provided me with a digital recording of the 1924 record.
 The recording was performed by Frank Crumit.
+Also, a thank you to Jim Joseph, who has better hearing than I do, for correcting the next to the last line of thesceond verse.

 With special thanks to Michelle Drobik, of The Ohio State University Archives, I was able to obtain the score to Buckeye Battle Cry.
 Listen to the Mr. Crumit's original piano arrangement of Buckeye Battle Cry.